godsambitious-ashu/Nudge/README.md

-# 🤖 PR Review Assistant
+# 🤖 Nudge - PR Review Assistant

 A GitHub Action that automates code reviews on pull requests using Sourcegraph's Cody AI.
 This action analyzes changed files, provides actionable feedback, and posts both inline comments and a summary review to your pull requests.